-Participants will be tested for SARS-CoV-2 infection by PCR prior to being admitted to the clinic.
-A subsequent SARS-CoV-2 test will be performed after 4 days of confinement (i.e. upon completion of 4×24 hours in house), or if they develop COVID-19 like symptoms.
+Participants will be tested for SARS-CoV-2 infection by PCR prior to being admitted to the clinic for confinement and a subsequent SARS-CoV-2 test will be performed after 4 days (ie, upon completion of 4×24 hours in house), or if they develop COVID-19 like symptoms.
 Additional testing may be required by local regulations or by the Principal Investigator.
-See [Section 1.3](#) for additional COVID-19 related assessments including questionnaire and temperature check performed at times as specified in the [SoA](#).